ryan-hill/course-in-a-box/modules/mapping/_posts/2003-01-01-plotly-and-mapview.md

 * An option for choosing the basemap, which I think is the coolest option.
 * A scale bar on the bottom left that changes with zoom.
 * A button on the bottom-right that will snap zoom to the plotted layer.
-* Clicking on a features brings up a table with detaield information.
+* Clicking on a feature brings up a table with detailed information.

 Mapview will recognize the type of features in the input data to make the correct plot.
 Here's an example using our states dataset where polygons are automatically plotted.